Close Menu

 MEDICAL EVIDENCE PROVING YOU CANNOT WORK

 Your doctor must diagnose your prostate cancer with the proper lab tests and scans in order for you to have the evidence you need to win your benefits.
 The medical record evidence in your SSD case is the single most important thing in your case.
+In fact, you must have medical evidence to pass the step two threshold for benefits.
 Building that medical evidence is the best thing you can do to help yourself win benefits.

 Unfortunately, many people who apply for benefits do not understand this simple fact.
 Instead, they think they can explain their condition to a judge.
 Then, they think their explanation alone will win the case.
 However, SSA law requires the judge in your case to find evidence of prostrate cancer in your medical records.
 If your medical records are complete, the judge will be able to see that you have cancer symptoms that keep you from working.